-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Delegate Ian Hobkirk in an article by Megan Eaves.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Delegate Ian Hobkirk.

 “My mum’s from this small Spanish town — Ginestar — and I go there in the summer.
 It is a level three or four on the Bortle [darkness] scale, which isn’t great, but it’s the best I’ve seen in my life.
 I look up and see all these stars, and even there, for me it’s like, wow.
 What are we missing out on?”

 Hobkirk got his BA in Tourism Management from both CETT-University of Barcelona and Srinakharinwirot University in Bangkok, where he studied abroad.
 During an internship with the travel agency Tu i Lleida, he spent time at the Parc Astronómic del Montsec, an astronomical park, an observatory in the Sierra del Montsec mountains of Catalonia.
 He couldn’t stop thinking about the idea of dark skies tourism as a new, niche form of ecotourism, and decided to write his bachelor’s thesis on the term ‘astrotourism’ and what it encompasses.

 His subsequent Master’s thesis, “Raising Awareness About the Dangers of Light Pollution”, explored the negative effects of light pollution on humankind’s health and the ecosystem.
 Though only 25 years old, Ian now wears a variety of professional hats, including a tourism consultant for Ginestar, as well as an adjunct professor in ecotourism and sustainable business at Srinakharinwirot University in Bangkok.